mrun0205/IFCB_FieldGuide/README.md

 - Metal stabilizing clip should be detached from below the end cap before canning is attempted.

-- Check Azide and detergent bags contents (2/3 full, with about 400 ml of reagents), no bubbles, hanging off the knob above pumps (see appendix B for reagent recipes).
-The side of the bags in contact with IFCB wiring should be covered in electrical tape to prevent tearing of bags and leaking of contents.
+- Check biocide and detergent bags contents (2/3 full, with about 400 ml of reagents), no bubbles, hanging off the knob above pumps (see appendix B for reagent recipes).
+The side of the bags in contact with IFCB wiring should be covered in electrical tape or duct tape to prevent tearing of bags and leaking of contents.

-- Blue Velcro strap should be now attached to hold in the Azide and Bleach bags.
+- Blue Velcro strap should be now attached to hold in the biocide and detergent bags.

 - Check contents of beads syringe, refill if running lower than 100 ml for a long-term deployment (see Appendix B for bead solution recipe).

-- If using the Windows OS:
+- If using the **Windows OS**:

   On the IFCB check if remote desktop is enabled in Windows under **Settings** > **System** > **Remote desktop** > **Enable remote desktop**

-  Check if IFCBacquire has been set up to start 60 seconds after start up in Task Scheduler.
+  Check if IFCBacquire has been set up to start 60 seconds after start up in **Task Scheduler**.

-  Run BCDedit command to stop Windows from starting in safe mode: Right click command prompt > run as administrator.
+  Run BCDedit command to stop Windows from starting in safe mode: Right click **Command Prompt** > **run as administrator**.
 Run following commands one at a time.
 Make sure you get the operation successful message.

   ```
   bcdedit /set {default} bootstatuspolicy ignoreallfailures